-For the thousands of people who have benefited from our genomic testing, nutrigenomic interventions and culinary genomics solutions, feeding your genes with the foods and beverages to support optimal gene function is not a slogan but a way of life.
+For the thousands of people who have benefited from our genomic testing and nutrigenomic interventions, feeding your genes with the foods and beverages to support optimal gene function is not a slogan but a way of life.
 But that transition is not always easy.
 We understand that translating the science of nutritional genomics into practical steps that can be sustained over time can be challenging—even for the most organized person.
 When trying to juggle the demands of work and home, and still finding the time to create, prepare and serve healthy meals for yourself and your family, simple and quick have to be the first two ingredients.

 Start with a few basic guiding principles—use organic or pesticide-free, whole, nutrient-dense foods that are fresh or frozen, as much as possible.
 Minimize how often you use highly processed foods.
 Try for the “1/3” rule for your macronutrients- 1/3 healthy fat, 1/3 healthy carbs, and 1/3 lean protein.
 Recent research from Norway showed that this even distribution of calories between fat, carbs and protein was the best combination of macronutrients to “talk” to a healthy person’s genes.
 Of course, everyone has a different genomic profile, and it is best to individualize these caloric recommendations using genomic testing whenever possible.
 Nevertheless, this macronutrient information can be a good starting place to create a balanced meal.